Aristotle University of Thessaloniki: Third stage (1975–present)

 Finally, during the third stage of its development (1975-today), new schools and departments were founded along with the aforementioned engineering schools.
 Moreover, the university acquired a small number of departments which operated in the past as independent institutes of higher education.
 During this period, the Faculty of Fine Arts was established, along with all its constituent schools (Drama, Film Studies, Music Studies, Visual and Applied Arts).
 Additionally, the School of Journalism and Mass Media Studies and the School of Physical Education and Sports Sciences were created as independent schools.
 Overall, the third stage of development of the Aristotle University is characterized not only by the establishment of new faculties, schools and departments, but also by many major changes in the structure of the university itself.
 These changes include the downgrade of some former faculties into schools or departments and the upgrade of others.

 Today, the Aristotle University comprises 12 faculties, 36 schools, and numerous other units (e.g. laboratories, study rooms, libraries, clinics and research centres), which make it the largest university in Greece and southeastern Europe in terms of number of staff, undergraduate and postgraduate students and the facilities offered.
 According to the significant Jewish past and present of Thessaloniki the Aristotle University planned together with the Jewish community of Thessaloniki in 2014, the reopening of the Faculty of Jewish Studies.
 A former Jewish faculty was abolished 80 years before by the Greek dictator Ioannis Metaxas.
 This new faculty took in October 2015, her work on with leading professor Georgios Antoniou.

 On the university campus a monument commemorating the old Jewish cemetery was unveiled in 2014.
+The monument consists of grave stones in a bed of grass alongside a broken Jewish menorah.
 The campus was built partially on this old cemetery.
 The memorial has been vandalized several times.

 Emblem

-The emblem of the Aristotle University is Demetrius of Thessaloniki.
+The emblem of the Aristotle University is St. Demetrius of Thessaloniki.